 3. Soothe cracked lips with a rose compress

-My chapped lips loved this soothing mixture that uses milk’s lactic acid to exfoliate [source], rather than a scrub.
-Rose oil is anti-inflammatory to ease irritated skin [source], and the subtle rose smell and flavor bring a relaxing bonus.
+My chapped lips loved this soothing mixture that uses milk's lactic acid to exfoliate [source] rather than a scrub.
+Rose essential oil has anti-inflammatory effects to ease irritated skin [source], and its subtle rose smell and flavor bring a relaxing bonus.

 Combine the milk and essential oil in a small dish.
 Dip a cotton ball into the mixture and apply to the lips.
 Let the liquid sit on your lips for 5 minutes (you can hold the cotton ball to your lips if you want).
 Refrigerate any extras and use within 2 weeks.

 4. Smooth your lips with a berry lip polish

 Strawberries are loaded with citric acid [source], which helps polish the lips along with raw sugar.
 Plus, you'll get a dose of vitamin C from the berries to help combat signs of aging around your mouth [source].